galvandaniel/sand-sim/README.md

 sudo apt-get install pkg-config
 ```

-Once these are installed, sand-sim can be built from the "src" directory with the command:
+Once these are installed, sand-sim can be built from the project root directory with the command:

 ```bash
 make sandwin
 ```

-The necessary SDL2 Windows compilation libraries are provided with the source of sand-sim.
+The necessary SDL2 Windows libraries are provided with the source of sand-sim and
+no external installation of SDL2 is necessary.

 ## Source File Organization

+- "assets/" - Directory containing all visual assets.
 - "sandbox.h" - Contains functions for sandbox simulation logic.
-- "gui.h" - Contains structures and functions for displaying a sandbox using SDL2.
+- "gui.h" - Contains structures and functions for displaying sandbox using SDL2.
-- "assets/" - Directory containing all visual assets.
-- "test.c" - Debugging code.